twitchyliquid64/go-apriltag/README.md

 API documentation can be found here: http://godoc.org/github.com/twitchyliquid64/go-apriltag

-Trivial example, finding apriltags in a PDF:
+Trivial example, finding apriltags in a PNG:

 ```go
 detector := apriltag.New()